 Data quality is critical for any report being submitted to HUD.
-Gender, race, and ethnicity are key elements which, according to the HUD Point in Time Data Collection Notice, the numbers reported on the final point in time report submission to HUD must equal the total number of homeless people who were counted.
-While the HUD Point in Time Count Extrapolation Tool can be used to produce an estimate, the more complete the data is at the source, the more accurate the final results will be.
+Gender, race, and ethnicity are key elements which, according to the HUD Point in Time Data Collection Notice, the numbers reported on the final point in time report submission to HUD must equal the total number of persons experiencing homelessness who were counted.
+While the new Command Center Demographic Extrapolation Tool, or the HUD Point in Time Count Extrapolation Tool, can be used to produce an estimate, the more complete the data is at the source, the more accurate the final results will be.

-Fortunately, even if the dashboard view in the Command Center shows a fair number of people missing these key demographics, data clean up that can be done even after the count is over.
+Fortunately, even if the dashboard view in the Command Center shows a fair number of people missing these key demographics, there are data clean up steps that can be done even after the count is over.

 Engage the count volunteers in the clean up process: